UMCarpentries/intro-curriculum-r/_episodes/01-r-plotting.md

 ~~~
 {: .error}

 We get an error message.
 Don't panic!
-Error messages pop all the time, and can be super helpful in debugging code.
+Error messages pop up all the time, and can be super helpful in debugging code.

 In this case, the message tells us "argument "file" is missing, with no default."
 Many functions, including `read_csv`, require additional pieces of information to do their job.
 We call these additional values "arguments" or "parameters."
 You pass **arguments** to a function by placing values in between the parenthesis.
 A function takes in these arguments and does a bunch of "magic" behind the scenes to output something we're interested in.